Home»Ransomware»Can Ransomware Infect Backups?

 That’s why you may ask a natural question: “Is there a ransomware-proof backup solution?”
 Yes, there is.

-Ransomware-proof Backup Solutions for G Suite and Office 365
+Ransomware-proof Backup Solutions for Google Workspace (G Suite) and Microsoft Office 365

 What features does our backup solution offer to keep your data safe and secure from ransomware?